raviolli77/machineLearning_breastCancer_Python/notebooks/int7x_presentation/updated_int7x_report.md

 + max_features: the maximum number of features that will be used in the node splitting (the main difference previously mentioned between Bagging trees and Random Forest).
 Typically we want a value that is less than p, where p is all features in our dataset.
 + criterion: this is the metric used to asses the stopping criteria for the Decision trees, more on this later

+Once we've instantiated our model we will go ahead and tune our parameters.

 ```python
 # Set the random state for reproducibility
 fit_rf = RandomForestClassifier(random_state=42)
 ```
 # <a name='hype_opt'></a>Hyperparameters Optimization

 Utilizing the `GridSearchCV` functionality, I create a dictionary with parameters I am looking to optimize to create the best model for our data.
 Setting the `n_jobs` to 3 tells the grid search to run 3 jobs in parallel reducing the time the function will take to compute the best parameters.
-I included the timer to help see how long different jobs took, ultimately deciding on using 3.
+I included the timer to help see how long different jobs took, ultimately deciding on using 3 parallel jobs.

-This will help set parameters which I will then use to tune one more paramter; the number of trees.
+This will help set parameters which I will then use to tune one final paramter; the number of trees in my forest.

 ```python